GalacticGrape/Recipe-Book/README.md

 # Recipe-Book
 Maga's recipes
 MAGA's Recipe Book
-Welcome to MAGA's Recipe Book repository!
-This project is a Python-based recipe book management system that allows users to store, retrieve, and manage their favorite recipes.
+Welcome to Grandma K.'s Recipe Book repository!
+This project is a Python-based recipe book management system that allows users to store, retrieve, and manage their grandparent's or their favorite recipes.

 Project Overview
 MAGA's Recipe Book is a user-friendly application designed to help food enthusiasts organize their culinary creations.
 Whether you're a beginner cook or a seasoned chef, this recipe book allows you to: